Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 Please make sure to replace `example.com` with your domain.

 In the callback, we use `execute_query` tag, which invokes GraphQL mutation with provided arguments.
-In our example, the query accept two arguments - the `user_id`, which is the id of the user, which we want to update, and the `third_party_api_id` which is the value which we want to store.
-The content of graphql mutation file looks like this:
+In our example, the query accepts two arguments - the `user_id`, which is the id of the user, which we want to update, and the `third_party_api_id` which is the value which we want to store.
+The content of GraphQL mutation file looks like this:

 ```js
 # marketplace_builder/graph_queries/persist_in_custom_attribute.graphql